ShekharNarayanan/finance_viz/README.md

 ```

 ### Recommended:
-1. If you wish to upload your versions of the jupyter notebooks for visualization or analysis of transaction data, please run or automate running the script ```mute_outputs.sh``` before you push to your repository.
-I wrote this script to avoid uploading any personal financial data.
+1. If you wish to upload your versions of the jupyter notebooks for visualization or analysis of transaction data, please removing sensitive outputs before you push.
+I do this using tools that can be found [here](https://github.com/ShekharNarayanan/everyday_tools/tree/main/jupyter).
-2. I used pre-push Git hook to achieve this.
-See [Git Hooks](https://git-scm.com/book/ms/v2/Customizing-Git-Git-Hooks) for more info. (set up instructions for this to follow in later versions)